5/13/2025

 Roger Song

 Excellent.
-Thanks, Kim, for the update and then taking our question.
-I have a couple of questions related to the IMPACT study as well.
+Thanks, Tim, for the update and then taking our question.
+I have a couple of questions related to the impact study as well.
 The first one is understanding the trial is well overpowered for both endpoints.
 But just curious how you think about which endpoints are a bit harder to hit based on all the historical data.
 And then that's number one.
-Number two is your recent ESO data regarding this MASH resolution index, the translation to the MASH biopsy.
-So how you think about that index will collaborate with the fibrosis improvement as well?
+Number two is your recent ESO data regarding this mass resolution index. the translation to the MASH biopsy.
+So how you think about that index will correlate with the fibrosis improvement as well?
 Thank you.

 speaker